Parenting Support for Toddler and Pre-schooler Behaviour.

 The opportunity to talk with Ann about your child's behavior and/or sleep.

-Gain clarity and insight into the possible underlying factors relating to your child's behaviours;
+Gain clarity and insight into the possible underlying factors relating to your child's behaviours/sleep - often behaviour difficulties go hand in hand with sleepy issues;

 Discuss strategies and approaches with an aim to support emotional wellbeing and resolve, manage and improve behaviors in a respectful and emotionally appropriate way.

 Please note: A review email is sent after the consultation.
-Please note that follow up support through email or further chats not included with the consultation; however you can arrange further support chats.
-After assessing your child and the situation fully I usually suggest if and when further support chats are required.
+Follow up support through email is not included, however you can arrange further support and follow up calls as appropriate to your specific situation and child's need.
+After assessing your child and the situation fully, I usually suggest if and when further support calls are required.
 In some cases just one consultation is enough to resolve issues, some situations require more support of course.

 Working with Ann